RomanLivik/vim-setup/README.md

 # Vim Fast Configurator
-An interactive, high-performance terminal tool written in C++ to automate your Vim environment setup on macOS and Linux.
+An interactive, high-performance terminal tool written in C++ to automate your Vim environment setup on MacOS and Linux.

+## Warning
+The script includes very small part of plugins.
+If you need to create fully yours Vim setup with very much plugins you can't use the script for this.
+The number of plugins in the script will increase over time.

 ## Prerequisites
 Before running the script, ensure you have the following installed: